johnnychen94/jill.py/README.md

 - `1.2`: latest stable `1.2.z` release
 - `1.2.3`/`1.2.3-rc1`: as it is
 - `nightly`/`latest`: nightly builds

+At the time of writing, "1.6.1" and "1.7.0-beta1" are released, while "1.7.0" isn't yet.
+There are two ways to install an unstable release version `1.7.0-beta1`:

+- `jill install 1.7.0-beta1`, as you explicitly requested, installs "1.7.0-beta1" for you.
+- `jill install 1.7 --unstable` will give you the latest 1.7.x version including those unstable ones.
+  Because "1.7.0" is not released yet, it will gives you "1.7.0-beta1".
+The result may change when more releases are coming.
+Note that it won't include the "nightly" builds.

 Here's a list of slightly advanced usages that you may be interested in: